What is retail and merchandising?

 If you want to work directly with customers or even as a buyer, experience is more important than qualifications.
 There are retail sales jobs available for school leavers and graduates.

-You should still aim for a C or above in GCSE Maths and English, whichever area you want to go into.
+You should still aim for a grade 4 or above in GCSE Maths and English, whichever area you want to go into.

 You can also study for an NVQ/QCF in retail, which includes management, sales and visual merchandising.